K0vacs/Ferenc-Kovacs-Resume/README.md

 - Resume download links operate as intended
 - Timelines stack on mobile devices
 - Contact form fields are all required with a submit button
+- W3C validator HTML errors fixed
+    - Gotcha; When adding multiple Google Fonts, the url includes a "|" which is not best practice according to W3C.
+To fix this error the following was used instead "%7C"
+- W3C calidator CSS errors fixed
+- Google Dev Tools Audit run and fixed issues on each page

 ## Deployment